“A sequence-specific mRNA degradation is governed by the smaller dsRNA mediated process called the RNAi or RNA interference.”

 Thus in either mechanism, a gene can not be expressed.

-Besides their role in gene silencing, the RNAi mechanism also facilitates protection against accumulation of transposons and other repetitive DNA sequences and thus protects against genomic instability.
+Besides their role in gene silencing, the RNAi mechanism also facilitates protection against the accumulation of transposons and other repetitive DNA sequences and thus protects against genomic instability.

 The RNA interference is naturally governed by the microRNA, abbreviated as miRNA, that is a transcript of a gene but can not undergo translation.